 What are AirTags?

 AirTags are a small device from Apple.
-They do not work with non-Apple phones, like Androids, so you’ll have to keep that in mind if you don’t use Apple devices.
-They also have a replaceable battery that lasts about a year, which is something you’ll have to keep an eye on when using them.
+They do not work with non-Apple phones, like Androids, so you'll have to keep that in mind if you don't use Apple devices.
+They also have a replaceable battery that lasts about a year, so you'll have to keep an eye on it when using them.

 How to Set Up AirTags

-This is helpful because we don’t always travel together, but you can also set them up on one person’s phone.
-It’s easy to rename them within the Find My app.
+This is helpful because we don't always travel together, but you can also set them up on one person's phone.
+It's easy to rename them within the Find My app, and you can also share access with other users.

 To set them up, pull off the plastic connection.
 Your phone should automatically identify the Apple AirTag, so you can set it up from there.
 You'll choose what device the AirTag is on, but that's always easily changed in the app.